 - You must notify your Personal Attendant Agency if you will not need services on a particular day.
-For example, if you are in the hospital or out of town, give the agency a 24-hour notice when possible. - If you need to make changes to your schedule, you must contact the Personal Attendant Agency.
-You should not call the personal attendant directly. - You must notify your agencies of any change in residence or phone number. - You must agree to home visits (e.g., Case Manager, Personal Attendant, state or state-contracted staff).
-Most visits will be scheduled with notice; however, some visits to monitor your personal attendant may be unannounced. - You must participate in the yearly and six-month Service Plan meetings. - You must participate in the yearly TBI Waiver medical eligibility visit by the UMC contractor. - You are responsible for making sure your home is a safe place for people to work.
-You cannot expose them to any kind of illegal activity or other actions that would keep him or her from providing safe quality services to you. - You are responsible for treating your personal attendant and other agency staff with respect.
+For example, if you are in the hospital or out of town, give the agency a 24-hour notice when possible. - Notify all service providers of any changes in Medicaid coverage. - If you need to make changes to your schedule, you must contact the Personal Attendant Agency.
+You should not call the personal attendant directly. - You must notify your agencies of any change in residence or phone number. - Comply with the Person-Centered Service Plan and Responsibility Agreement, (if applicable). - Notify the Case Management and the Resource Consultant, (if applicable), of any change of medical status or personal attendant care needs. - You must agree to home visits (e.g., Case Manager, Personal Attendant, state, or state-contracted staff).
+Most visits will be scheduled with notice; however, some visits to monitor your personal attendant may be unannounced. - Verify services are provided. - Communicate any problems with services to the Case Management agency or the Resource Consultant, (if applicable). - Report any suspected Fraud to the Case Management, personal attendant agencies, or the Medicaid Fraud Unit at (304) 558-1858. - Report any incidents of abuse, neglect or exploitation to the Case Management, personal attendant agencies, or the Resource Consultant, (if applicable), and/or APS/CPS at 1-800-352-6513. - Report any suspected illegal activity to local police department or appropriate authority as well as the provider agencies. - Cooperate with all scheduled in-home visits.

+- Notify the Case Manager and resource consultant, (if applicable), of any changes in legal representation and/or guardianship and provide copies of the appropriate documentation. - Not ask personal attendant professionals to provide services that are excluded by policy or not on the Service Plan. - Utilize family, friends, neighbors, and community agencies that can provide transportation before utilizing TBIW non-medical transportation services. - Notify Resource Consultants within 24 hours when an employee is terminated, if using Personal Options. - You must participate in the yearly and six-month Service Plan meetings. - You must participate in the yearly TBI Waiver medical eligibility visit by the UMC contractor. - You are responsible for making sure your home is a safe place for people to work.
+You cannot expose them to any kind of illegal activity or other actions that would keep him or her from providing safe quality services to you. - You are responsible for treating your personal attendant and other agency staff with respect. - To confirm your staff's visit through the electronic visit verification process.